Tackyflea/lovr2d/README.md

 # Dynamic sizing
 Lovr2D supports dynamic resizing of X,Y, Width, Height.
-To do so, set the property:  flex = true to the object.
+To do so, set the property.  flex = true to the object.
 This means the object will live reload with resizing.
 From now on you can use this on the object X, Y, width, height

 |property type| description  | example |